 Choosing the right tech stack and finding skilled developers is crucial for any project, especially when it comes to its back end.
 It might be invisible to users, but in fact, back end development is the backbone of any app which powers the client-side.
 Essentially, back end developers are responsible for developing all server-side logic, maintaining databases, and managing the interchange of data between the server and the users.
-Usually, the back end developer salary is higher than that of a front-end developer, but the risk and effort associated with their job seem to be higher as well.
+Usually, the average back end developer salary is higher than that of a front-end developer, but the risk and effort associated with their job seem to be higher as well.
 That’s precisely why hiring a back end developer can be challenging.
-In order to become competitive and land top talent, recruiters should become familiar with back end developer salary data and the factors that influence it.
+In order to become competitive and land top talent, recruiters should become familiar with average back end developer salary data and the factors that influence it.

 To give you a full understanding of the subject, we’ve put together up-to-date, industry-specific data on back end developer salaries across the US.

 The average back end developer salary in the US

 As already mentioned, back end developers have a lot of important responsibilities.
 To make the server, application, and database communicate with one another, back end developers use programming languages such as PHP, Ruby, Python or Java to develop the product, and tools like MySQL, Oracle, and SQL Server to find, save, or change data and serve it to the user.

 The exact tasks they perform depend mostly on the back end developer’s level of experience, knowledge, and skills, as well as the location they are based out of and their employer’s requirements.
 These factors also affect the average back end developer salary.